Did you know that a 5% increase in customer retention can lead to a 25-95% increase in profits for your business?

 1. Nail Your Onboarding Experience

 B2B transactions usually involve a close relationship between contacts from both the buyer and seller’s side.
-As B2B businesses often work quite closely with their vendors, the quality of your relationship with your customers can be the primary differentiator between you and your competitors.
+As B2B businesses often work quite closely with their vendors, building solid relationships with clients can be the primary differentiator between you and your competitors.
 B2B relationships require constant nurturing, as a longer sales cycle means that you’re continuously ensuring that you remain their product or service of choice.

 In order to start off your relationship on the right foot, you should ensure that your onboarding program empowers your customers with everything they’ll need to drive success with your product.